James-M-Boyette/Hotkeys/Hotkeys.md

 - [ ] will make a check-box
 - [visible text, (no underlining necessary)](https://link.com/) will generate hyperlink
 - <kbd>?</kbd> will make keyboard icon
-- sparkles: ?will make emoji?
+- :sparkles: ?will make emoji?